aviously25/ai-time-tracker/README.md

 # AI Time Tracker

-A powerful, AI-powered time tracking application that automatically monitors your computer usage and provides intelligent insights to improve productivity.
+A powerful, AI-powered time tracking application that automatically monitors your computer usage and provides productivity analytics.

 ## Features